-From the depths of the Amazon to the heights of the Andes, this eye-opening gay foray will immerse you in the diversity of land and life that define Peru.
+From the depths of the Amazon to the heights of the Andes, this eye-opening Peruvian adventure will immerse you in the country’s diverse land and life.
 Get a taste of the big city in Lima, with a chance to explore their cuisine and gay nightlife.
-Discover ancient cultures as we journey through the homeland of the Incas on our way to the monumental Machu Picchu.
+Discover ancient cultures as our tour journeys through the homeland of the Incas on our way to the monumental Machu Picchu.
 And, to keep you smiling, you’ll even encounter friendly locals at every turn, with it all adding up to a luxurious trip at an easygoing pace.

 Hola!
-Welcome to Peru.
+Welcome to Lima.
 Please check in to our centrally located, posh hotel.
-We have no activities planned today until our important Group Meeting at 2PM in the hotel lobby.
+We have no activities planned until our important Group Meeting at 2PM in the hotel lobby.
 Here you’ll meet your Group Leader, and your fellow Out Adventures travellers, to discuss our upcoming adventure.
 We’ll then head to Lima’s historic centre for a walking tour that celebrates the city’s Spanish colonial architecture.
-Tonight we’ll get a tasty lesson in Pisco before enjoying our included Welcome Dinner at a local gay-welcoming restaurant.
-If you’re not too jet lagged, you can even join us for kick-off cocktails.
+Tonight we’ll get a tasty lesson in Pisco before enjoying our included Welcome Dinner.
+Also during dinner, a gay rights activist from Presente will be dropping by to talk about the local LGBTQ+ movement and what his organization is doing.
+Presente is an incredible organization and we’ll be donating $50 to the it for every spot sold on this tour!
+Finally, if you’re not too jet lagged, you can even join us for kick-off cocktails.

 Here’s your chance to explore the Amazon in-depth with our guide.
 After a hearty buffet breakfast, we’ll trek through terra firma into Tambopata National Reserve.
 Look out for the endangered giant river otter, blue and yellow macaw, red howler monkey and black caiman.
 Lunch awaits back at the lodge, then onto the Inkaterra Canopy Walkway.
 Climb a 91ft/28m tower into the canopy, then cross 7 hanging bridges.
 Enjoy breathtaking vistas while photographing white-throated toucans, three-toed sloths, woodpeckers, trogons and squirrel monkeys.
 Dinner awaits back at our hotel.
 The day ends on another nocturnal safari, before dinner is served at the lodge.